 - Sketch—Draw the animal

-Kids who show a natural interest in birds may also benefit from joining a birdwatching website, such as ebird.org, under the guidance of their parent.
+Kids who show a natural interest in birds may also benefit from learning more about beautiful birds or joining a birdwatching website, such as ebird.org, under the guidance of their parent.
 These sites track birds all over the world!

 5. Build A Castle, Spaceship, & More